Why build Virtual Reality when living

 Former boss from my first job starting at 15, Dick joked that I was “cramming four years of college into five.”

 Located on the second floor above a dentist’s office, Dick’s consulting shop looked like a nerdy den with its dark beams, yet it was tidy with lots of tables and lots of alcoves.
 Each niche contained a thin client: a diskless PC workstation connected to a central server down the hall.
-Many of the same books from years earlier lined the same shelves, yet newer versions of familiar volumes were added such as Turbo Pascal 4, and newcomer Turbo C already reached 2.0.
+Many of the same books from years earlier lined the same shelves, yet newer versions of familiar volumes were added such as Turbo Pascal 4, and newcomer Turbo C already attained 2.0.

 In addition to working remotely for HITL, I re-established part-time work at the consulting shop.
 Light duties there were a continuation from when I started as my first job.
 Mainly, they needed someone they could trust with keys for after-hours janitorial tasks and assembling the occasional i386 PC or latest i486 based models.
 I was happy to help them in any way that I could, and Dick was happy to have me back even if just temporarily.
 He was sympathetic to my needs, as I was to theirs.